100 Notable alumni of

 -

 Richard John Steves Jr. is an American travel writer, activist, and television personality.
-His travel philosophy encourages people to explore less-touristy areas of destinations and to become immersed in the local people's way of life.
+His travel philosophy encourages people to explore less-frequented areas of destinations and to become immersed in the local people's way of life.
 Starting in 2000, he hosted Rick Steves' Europe, a travel series on public television.
 Steves also has a public radio travel show called Travel with Rick Steves (2005−present) and has authored numerous travel guides, the first of which was the popular Europe Through the Back Door.
-In 2006, he became a syndicated newspaper columnist, and in 2010, his company released a mobile phone application called "Rick Steves’ Audio Europe" containing self-guided walking tours and geographic information.
+In 2006, he became a syndicated newspaper columnist, and in 2010, his company released a mobile phone application called "Rick Steves' Audio Europe" containing self-guided walking tours and geographic information.

 -